Pittsburgh, Pennsylvania

 When?

-EVERY HOUR -- 24/7 until the Closing Mass on Friday evening, October 8th -- at least TWO PEOPLE will audibly pray the Holy Rosary, Divine Mercy Chaplet, and other prayers in the presence of Our Eucharistic Lord.
+EVERY HOUR -- 24/7 -- beginning after the 10:00 a.m.
+Opening Mass on Saturday, October 4th, until the Closing Mass on Friday afternoon, October 10th -- at least TWO PEOPLE will audibly pray the Holy Rosary, Divine Mercy Chaplet, and other prayers in the presence of Our Eucharistic Lord.
 In addition to the regular Masses and Novena Prayers during the week, the following are added to the schedule:

 Where?